AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-ai-assistant-overview.md

 ## Considerations about the AI Assistant

-* The AI Assistant is available for Workfront administrators by default.
+* The AI Assistant is available for the main Workfront administrator by default.
+For information, see [Configure basic information for your system](/help/quicksilver/administration-and-setup/get-started-wf-administration/configure-basic-info.md).

 * The Workfront administrator must enable the AI Assistant for all other users.
 For more information, see [Enable or disable AI Assistant](/help/quicksilver/workfront-basics/ai-assistant/enable-or-disable-assistant.md).